 Date of Authorship for this Version

 Gluck, Abbe R., "Intrastatutory Federalism and Statutory Interpretation: State Implementation of Federal Law in Health Reform and Beyond" (2011).
 Faculty Scholarship Series.
-Paper 3815.
+3815.